White Sox vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Texas Rangers and Leody Taveras will hit the field against Luis Robert and the Chicago White Sox at Guaranteed Rate Field on Tuesday, with the first pitch at 8:10 PM ET.
+Leody Taveras and the Texas Rangers take the field on Wednesday at Guaranteed Rate Field against Michael Kopech, who is the named starter for the Chicago White Sox.
+First pitch will be at 8:10 PM ET.

-The White Sox have been listed as +105 moneyline underdogs in this matchup against the Rangers (-130).
-The game's over/under is set at 8.5 runs.
+Bookmakers list the White Sox as -110 moneyline favorites, while giving the underdog Rangers -110 moneyline odds.
+The over/under for the game has been set at 9.5 runs.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.